 In 1980, Katie Reily, a speech therapist and educator, attended a eurythmy performance by a traveling troupe from Stuttgart.
 A few months later, she visited a small Waldorf kindergarten in the mountains of north Georgia.
-Struck by the nobility and originality of these two manifestations of Rudolf Steiner, Katie began to research his lectures and share her discoveries in adult study groups in her home in Atlanta.
+Struck by the nobility and originality of Rudolf Steiner, the father and founder of Waldorf Education in 1919, Katie began to research his lectures and share her discoveries in adult study groups in Atlanta.
 It was Katie's knowledge, enthusiasm, and dedication that nurtured Atlanta's first Waldorf community of parents.
 As a new mother, she also extended the gift of Waldorf education to the young children in her Grant Park neighborhood.

 Eventually convinced that the need and understanding were present to support a Waldorf kindergarten, Katie invited Susan Jones, the accomplished teacher of that small rural school in Young Harris, Georgia to move to Atlanta to teach.
 With Katie's vision, Susan's experience, and the support of devoted parents, the first Atlanta Waldorf kindergarten, The Children's Garden, was established in 1986.

 Along with the establishment of The Children's Garden, The Georgia Waldorf Association, a nonprofit organization, was founded.
 Its primary purpose was to build community awareness of Waldorf education in an effort to organize and support a Waldorf school in Atlanta.
 An Association newsletter was first published in 1986, esteemed Waldorf lecturers were sponsored, and various workshops were offered.
 As of October 1987, the Association boasted fifty members.